Chapter 3701-30 Lead Screening and Assessment

 (10) Background information regarding the physical characteristics and occupant use patterns that may cause lead hazard exposure to one or more children;

-(11) Results of the lead loading analysis of dust samples, in micrograms per square foot, by location of sample recorded on a diagram of the floor plan of each residential unit, child day-care facility or school assessed;
+(11) Results of the lead loading analysis of dust samples, in micrograms per square foot, a copy of the lab report, and a diagram of the floor plan of each residential unit, child care facility or school assessed illustrating the sample locations;

-(12) Results of the lead concentration analysis of soil samples, in parts per million, by location of sample recorded on a plot plan of each residential unit, child day-care facility or school assessed;
+(12) Results of the lead concentration analysis of soil samples, in parts per million, a copy of the lab report, and a diagram of each residential unit, child care facility or school assessed illustrating the sample locations;

 (14) A description of the location and type of identified lead hazards; and

-(15) A description of recommended control options for each identified lead hazard.
+(15) A description of recommended control options for each identified lead hazard as outlined in rule 3701-30-10 of the Administrative Code.

-(D) The report shall be sent by certified mail return receipt requested or hand delivered to all relevant property owners or managers within seven calendar days of receipt of laboratory test results.
+(D) The report shall be sent by certified mail return receipt requested or hand delivered to all relevant property owners or managers.

-(A) If the director determines, based on the public health lead risk assessment that one or more lead hazards exist in a residential unit, child day-care facility, or school are contributing, in whole or in part, to a child#s lead poisoning the director shall issue an order to have each lead hazard controlled.
-The areas of each residential unit, child day-care facility, or school that may be subject to the lead hazard control order include the following:
+(A) If the director determines, based on the public health lead risk assessment that one or more lead hazards exist in a residential unit, child care facility, or school and are contributing, in whole or in part, to a child's lead poisoning the director shall issue an order to have each lead hazard controlled.
+The areas of each residential unit, child care facility, or school that may be subject to the lead hazard control order include the following:

-(1) The interior and exterior surfaces and all common areas of the residential unit, child day-care facility, or school;
+(1) The interior and exterior surfaces and all common areas of the residential unit, child care facility, or school;

-(2) Every attached or unattached structure located within the same lot line as the residential unit, child day-care facility, or school, including garages, play equipment, and fences; and
+(2) Every attached or unattached structure located within the same lot line as the residential unit, child care facility, or school, including garages, play equipment, and fences; and

-(3) The lot or land that the residential unit, child day-care facility, or school occupies.
+(3) The lot or land that the residential unit, child care facility, or school occupies.

 (B) A lead hazard control order shall be in writing and specify the following: